-Fr.
-Andrew Dominic Ciferni, O.Praem. is a member of the Norbertine community at Daylesford Abbey in Paoli, PA.
+The Rev. Andrew Dominic Ciferni, O.Praem. is a member of the Norbertine community at Daylesford Abbey in Paoli, Pa.
 He is a 1964 graduate of St. Norbert College, holds a Licentiate in Sacred Theology from the Gregorian University in Rome, and a Ph.D. in Liturgical Studies from the University of Notre Dame.
 He received an honorary doctorate from St. Norbert College in October 2002 when he was the Heidgen Chair lecturer.
-He has been and remains an adjunct member of the Religious Studies faculty of the College.
-Father Ciferni has served on the Board of Trustees of the College and was instrumental in the establishment of the College’s Center for Norbertine Studies.
+He has been and remains an adjunct member of the theology and religious studies faculty of the college.
+Ciferni has served on the board of trustees of the college and was instrumental in the establishment of the college’s Center for Norbertine Studies.
 He is a member of the editorial board for the book series Premonstratensian Texts and Studies.

-Father Ciferni’ s doctoral dissertation studied the Norbertine Order’s transformed vision of its liturgical life in the period immediately before the Second Vatican Council (1962-1965) up to and including the Order’s writing and approval of its new Constitutions (1968-1970) and the General Chapter of 1976.
-Since 1974 Father Ciferni has been a member of various international commissions of the Order (liturgy, spirituality, lay associates).
-He is the chair of the Order’s Commission for Associates and is a member of the Commission preparing the next version of the Order’s Constitutions.
-He is also a member of the Board of Trustees of Archmere Academy in Claymont, Dela.
+Ciferni’s doctoral dissertation studied the Norbertine Order’s transformed vision of its liturgical life in the period immediately before the Second Vatican Council (1962-65) up to and including the rrder’s writing and approval of its new Constitutions (1968-70) and the General Chapter of 1976.
+Since 1974 Father Ciferni has been a member of various international commissions of the order (liturgy, spirituality, lay associates).
+He is the chair of the order’s Commission for Associates and is a member of the Commission preparing the next version of the order’s Constitutions.
+He is also a member of the board of trustees of Archmere Academy in Claymont, Dela.